WCHR (AM): Jersey Hometown Radio

-In December of that year, the station changed its format to contemporary hit radio (Top 40).
-It briefly broadcast a talk radio format called "Chat Radio" on May 3, 1999, and the station turned off the AM stereo system.
-It later had short stints as a business talk station and an ESPN Radio sports station before adopting the call letters and religious format of WCHR.
-WCHR which had been operating on 920 AM in Trenton, in 2002.
+In December 1998, the station changed its format to contemporary hit radio (Top 40).
+WJHR briefly broadcast a talk radio format called "Chat Radio" on May 3, 1999, and the station turned off the AM stereo system.
+It later had short stints as a business talk station and a sports radio station affiliated with ESPN Radio before adopting the call sign and religious format of WCHR, which had been operating on 920 AM in Trenton, in 2002.

 Sports station

-On January 3, 2008, Nassau Broadcasting Partners announced that 1040 AM would drop the religious format and switch to a full-time simulcast of New York City's sports station WEPN 1050 AM.
+On January 3, 2008, Nassau Broadcasting Partners announced that 1040 AM would drop the religious format and switch to a full-time simulcast of New York City's ESPN Radio station WEPN.
 Nassau moved the religious programming and the WCHR call sign back to 920, which had been broadcasting as a Philadelphia-oriented ESPN Radio affiliate under the call letters WPHY.
 On February 5, 2008, the station took the WNJE call sign.

 On May 21, 2012, WNJE ended the simulcast of WEPN and joined ESPN Deportes Radio, a Spanish-language sports station.
 This came in advance of WEPN's own switch to ESPN Deportes Radio in September, after ESPN Radio took over the operations of WEPN-FM in April.